Ek Bhram Sarvagun Sampanna: Shrenu Parikh & Zain Imam Get Emotional On Last Day Of Shoot (PICS)

 Zain Gets Emotional

-Zain shared a few videos of the team cutting a cake and pictures from shooting.
+Zain shared a few videos of the team cutting a cake and pictures from the shooting.
 Sharing a picture snapped with Shrenu, the actor wrote, "P.s- this was just after a emotional shoot.
 Farewell #ekbhramsarvagunsampanna #ebss." - (sic)

 Shrenu Parikh’s Funny Picture